Purchase Orders

 Status Meaning

-draft Editable, not yet sent; can be updated or deleted
+Draft Editable, not yet sent; can be updated or deleted

-outstanding Legacy "open" state (kept for reporting)
+Outstanding Legacy open state (kept for reporting)

-submitted Confirmed with vendor; forecasted bill created
+Submitted Confirmed with vendor; forecasted bill created

-in_production Vendor is actively producing
+In Production Vendor is actively producing

-ready Goods produced, not yet shipped
+Ready Goods produced, not yet shipped

-shipped Left the source; linked transfer holds the in-transit math
+Shipped Left the source; linked transfer holds the in-transit math

-partially_received At least one shipment received, more pending
+Partially Received At least one shipment received, more pending

-received Fully received; stock posted, bill flipped
+Received Fully received; stock posted, bill flipped

-completed Closed out
+Completed Closed out

-canceled Cancelled; linked in-transit transfer reversed
+Canceled Cancelled; linked in-transit transfer reversed

-A PO can be updated or deleted only while draft or outstanding.
+A PO can be updated or deleted only while Draft or Outstanding.
 PDFs can be generated once a PO is outstanding, partially received, received, or completed.

 Lifecycle side effects